Lekensteyn/pdf.js-wiki/Contributing.md

 You can then run the test suite from the PDF.js root folder:

 ```
-node make test
+gulp test
 ```

 **Running unit tests separately**

-Unit tests are run when `node make test` is run, but they can also be run separately two different ways:
+Unit tests are run when `gulp test` is run, but they can also be run separately two different ways:

 1. In the browser.
 A web server has to be setup to host the PDF.js files.
 Tests will be executed by opening the `{url-to-pdf.js}/test/unit/unit_test.html` page.
-If the web server is started using the `node make server` command, the URL will be `http://localhost:8888/test/unit/unit_test.html`.
+If the web server is started using the `gulp server` command, the URL will be `http://localhost:8888/test/unit/unit_test.html`.
-2. Command line. `node make unittest` will run all the tests using the regression test framework.
+2. Command line. `gulp unittest` will run all the tests using the regression test framework.

 ### 5. Push changes to your fork/branch
 After lint and all tests pass, push the changes to your fork/branch on GitHub: